Carravan/Lateral/README.md

 * Tracker bars are only active when their respective talents are active (except SnD)
 * Display your Blade Flurry status

-Tracked tier sets and trinkets
+Tracked effects
 * Dispatch (T3.5 2pc)
 * Nightblade (T3.5 5pc)
+* Tricks of the Trade
+* Relentless Strikes
 * Shieldrender Talisman
 * Kiss of the Spider
 * Slayer's Crest
 * Badge of the Swarmguard
 * Jom Gabbar
 * Venomous Totem

-At buffcap
-* All timers, bars, tier set proccs and trinkets will continue to work.
-* TotT, Relentless Strikes will fail.
+* Sprint
+* Flourish
+* Molten Emberstone
+* Evasion
+* Adrenaline Rush
+* Potion of Quickness
+* Juju Flurry
+* Berserking

 Slash commands:
 **/lateral** or **/lat**